SiddAjriY2Jaccount/autonomous_car_simulation/README.md

 ## Development

+First, run `pip install -r requirements.txt` to install all required libraries and dependencies (for CPU support).

 Run `model.py` to run the training.
 The best performing model on the testset is saved automatically.

 To use the autonomous driving mode of the simulator, run `drive.py` after the simulator was started and set in autonomous mode.